 - The counter-current streams converge within the stator causing high turbulence and hydraulic shear.
 As a result, no momentum loss from obstructions within the stator.

-- Centrifugal pressure forces material to the stator, where it is subjected to further shear from edges of the expanded slots.
+- Centrifugal pressure forces material to the stator, where it is subjected to further shear from the edges of the expanded slots.

-- The high velocity radial discharge combines with slower moving tank flow for additional hydraulic shear and circulation
+- The high-velocity radial discharge combines with slower-moving tank flow for additional hydraulic shear and circulation